 - Determine when to adopt a smoke-free policy: - If the current lease specifies that changes can occur between lease renewals, then the property owner may implement the policy for all residents according to the lease terms.
 Choose a smoke-free date that gives residents reasonable notice, which varies depending on the building's situation. - If there is no clause allowing for lease change between renewals, then the no-smoking policy can only be applied at the time of lease renewal unless the tenant volunteers to agree to the policy prior to renewal.
-In this case, have new residents who move into the building sign a smoke-free lease addendum immediately and have current residents sign at the time of lease renewal. - Grandfathering: In some cases, the property owner may choose to "grandfather" current smokers.
-This means that current smokers will be allowed to continue to smoke in their units until the resident vacates the property.
-The smoke-free policy would apply to all new and/or currently non-smoking tenants. - Under new lease terms, if you choose to "grandfather" smokers, the ability to smoke extends only to the resident and not to friends, visitors or relatives. - Work with the smoker and building maintenance to ensure that as much secondhand smoke drift as possible is contained within the smoker's unit, such as patching cracks in walls and sealing all areas around plumbing fixtures and electrical outlets.
+In this case, have new residents who move into the building sign a smoke-free lease addendum immediately and have current residents sign at the time of lease renewal. - Decide exactly where smoking will be prohibited inside and outside of the residential building. - Individual units: Covering all residential units ensures that smoke cannot drift from one unit to another unit in the building. - Buildings: One or more buildings in a complex of buildings. - Outdoor areas: Depending on your location you can choose to prohibit smoking on all outdoor areas connected with your property (balconies, terraces, entryways, entire outdoor property), limit smoking to specified areas, or allow all outdoor smoking.
+For example, limiting smoking to at least 50 feet from the building can help reduce smoke drifting back into windows and reduce cigarette product litter on your property.

-- This situation is not ideal, as someone, usually a non-smoker, will be living near the smoker and will continue to be exposed to secondhand smoke after the no-smoking policy is passed.
-Grandfathering may create tension between smoking and non-smoking residents. - Decide exactly where smoking will be prohibited inside and outside of the residential building. - Individual units: Covering all residential units ensures that smoke cannot drift from one unit to another unit in the building. - Buildings: One or more buildings in a complex of buildings. - Outdoor areas: Depending on your location you can choose to prohibit smoking on all outdoor areas connected with your property (balconies, terraces, entryways, entire outdoor property), limit smoking to specified areas, or allow all outdoor smoking.
-For example, limiting smoking to a specified distance from the building can help reduce smoke drifting back into windows and reduce cigarette product litter on your property. - Common Areas: New York State's Clean Indoor Air Act already prohibits smoking in all common areas of residential buildings if they are places of employment (i.e. for property managers, maintenance staff, etc.).
+- Common Areas: New York State's Clean Indoor Air Act already prohibits smoking in all common areas of residential buildings if they are places of employment (i.e. for property managers, maintenance staff, etc.).
 In New York City, the NYC Smoke Free Air Act prohibits smoking and e-cigarette use in all common areas of residential buildings with three or more units.
 Whether or not smoking is prohibited by law in common areas of your building, you should include language addressing common areas in your smoke-free lease addendum. - Decide which behavior the policy will cover: - You may want to consider limiting the use of electronic cigarette (e-cigarette) devices in units and common areas, due to concerns about nicotine vapor, the fire hazard from exploding devices and confusion with smoking.
 In 2017, New York State's Clean Indoor Air Act was expanded to prohibit the use of e-cigarettes everywhere smoking is prohibited.
-Optional e-cigarette language is included in the sample lease addendums in this guide. - Write all of these details into the lease and lease addendums.
+Recommended e-cigarette language is included in the sample lease addendums in this guide. - Define a graduated enforcement procedure that provide multiple steps to obtain compliance and provide the opportunity for residents to change their behavior.
+The following sample language can be included in a comprehensive smoke-free lease or lease addendum: - "Violation Enforcement - (a) The first violation shall result in a verbal warning and reminder of the smoke-free policy - (b) The second violation shall result in a verbal warning and provision of smoking cessation resources and materials. - (c) The third violation shall result in a written warning and provision of smoking cessation resources and materials. - (d) The fourth violation shall result in a notice to vacate with an option to remedy/cure, and provision of smoking cessation resources and materials. - (e) The fifth violation may result in a 10-day notice to vacate without the option to remedy or cure."10 - Write all of these details into the lease and lease addendum.
 (See No-Smoking Lease Addendum Samples).